spaze/security-txt/README.md

 - `days`: If the file expires in less than *`days`* days, the script will print a warning.
 - `--colors`: Enables colored output using red, green, and other colors for better readability.
 - `--strict`: Upgrades all warnings to errors, enforcing stricter validation.
+- `--require-top-level-location`: When specified, the `/security.txt` location must also exist or be redirected, otherwise a warning will be issued.
 - `--no-ipv6`: Disables IPv6 usage.
 When this option is set, the script effectively ignores AAAA DNS records and uses only A records.

 The script returns the following status codes: